Voltage Drop on Long Feeder Runs in 480V 3-Phase Systems

 - Determine System Parameters: Identify the voltage (480V), phase (3-phase), load current (e.g., a 100 amp wire size problem), and the one-way distance of the feeder in feet.

-- Establish Allowable Voltage Drop: Decide on the maximum allowable voltage drop based on NEC 215.2 recommendations.
-For a feeder, this is typically 3%.
+- Establish Allowable Voltage Drop: Decide on the maximum allowable voltage drop based on the NEC informational guidance (about 3% for feeders).
 For a 480V system, Vd = 480V × 0.03 = 14.4V.

 -